Table of Contents

 - Regions and Availability Zones – Multiple physical locations for the resources, such as instances and EBS volumes

-- Elastic IP addresses – Static IP addresses for dynamic cloud computing
+- Elastic IP addresses – Static IPv4 addresses for dynamic cloud computing

 - Tags – Metadata can be created and assigned to EC2 resources